peichao538/PrivacySE/README.md

   * the server-aided protocol of [4]
   * the Diffie-Hellman-based PSI protocol of [5]
   * the OT-based PSI protocol of [3]
+  * the TEE-based PSI using hash with salt in SGX

 This code is provided as a experimental implementation for testing purposes and should not be used in a productive environment.
 We cannot guarantee security and correctness.